Video Clips of Katsina Residents Booing Buhari Doctored, Say Police

 “It is pertinent to set the records straight and for the avoidance of doubt, to state that after commissioning of Kofar Kaura underpass, Kofar Kaura Water works, and Revenue House but while at Darma Rice Mill, the Command received information that some Kauraye social miscreants from notorious Sabuwar Unguwa, were fighting at Kofar Kaura area and took advantage of the crowd to steal phones and other valuables from innocent persons.

-“The Command has succeeded in arresting eight (8) suspected persons in connection with the offence and are assisting the police in their investigation.
-The Command urges members of the general public to disregard the publications/videos as false, doctored and misleading.
+“The Command has succeeded in arresting eight suspected persons in connection with the offence and are assisting the police in their investigation.
+The Command urges members of the general public to disregard the publications/videos as false, doctored and misleading.”

 The statement quoted the state’s Commissioner of Police, Shehu Umar Nadada, urging both conventional and social media practitioners to be honest and factual in their reportage and not to resort to misleading information capable of causing apprehension in the state.